M4ximumPizza/Hypernova/README.md

-# Hypernova
+# Welcome to Hypernova

 Hypernova is a program that will be used by the Mojang team that will work with the 1.20 update to decypher the code into a better format to run it into a faster, more reliable use.
+This project will take several months as perhaps 6-12 month project.

 # Wiki